 Start your Sunday with the Big Band Brunch at Banger’s Sausage House & Beer Garden, featuring live music from noon-3 p.m.
-The outdoor tables here are communal, 100+ craft beers are served and the menu consists of sausages (ranging from wild game to veggie) cooked on a sizzling grill.
+The outdoor tables are great for enjoying a selection of the 100+ craft beers and menu of house-made sausages (ranging from wild game to veggie) cooked on a sizzling grill.

-Then, strap on a helmet and bike along the leafy 10-mile Ann and Roy Butler Hike-and-Bike Trail at Lady Bird Lake, which winds along shimmering waters and has picturesque views of Austin’s skyline.
-Rent a kayak or stand-up paddleboard at Congress Avenue Kayaks or Zilker Park Boat Rentals to get out on the lake waters.
+Then, strap on a helmet and bike along the leafy, 10-mile Ann and Roy Butler Hike-and-Bike Trail at Lady Bird Lake, which winds along shimmering waters and has picturesque views of Austin’s skyline.
+Rent a kayak or stand-up paddleboard at Greenbelt Outdoors or Zilker Park Boat Rentals to get out on the lake waters.

 Toast your trip on the beachy patio at Perla’s, a beautiful high-end setting for indulging in champagne cocktails and fresh seafood.

 After dinner, get a taste of the Live Music Capital of the World® at one of Austin's iconic music venues.
 Walk down the road to the Continental Club to see live rock, country or blues by local and national acts, or head to the Red River Cultural District where you can find a venue to satisfy every musical preference.